Energy Information

 • new supply disruptions,

-• declining production by Russia or other major producers,
+• reduced production by Saudi Arabia, Russia, Iraq, or other major producers.

 pdf_button_gray07